CmdOptDefeat/fe25/README.md

 3. In the launcher script, navigate to the directory of the python file and run it with `sudo python3 (file-name).py`.
 Then return to user directory
 4. In the directory with launcher script, make it executable by running `sudo chmod 755 (launcher-name).sh`
 5. Run `sudo crontab -e` (you can use nano to edit it), and add `@reboot sh /home/(user)/(path to launcher)/(launcher-name).sh` at the end.
 6. Restart the Pi (`sudo reboot`) to check if it works.

 ## PiCamera 3

 The Raspberry Pi Camera Module 3 Wide is used for obstacle detection.
 It is placed high up to have a good view.
 (We actually only use the bottom half of the frame!)
+It is connected to port 0.

 ## Serial Communication

 The Pi communicates with the RP2040 over the serial.
-When the Pi sends a command (speed and steering), the RP2040 sends back data (like yaw, lidar distance, turn direction etc.)
+When the Pi sends a command (speed and steering), the RP2040 sends back data (like yaw, lidar distance, turn direction etc.) The RP2040 is connected to a USB port of the Raspberry Pi and is recognised by its ID.

 # Open Round